 The video blogger of Nas Daily’s reputation has acknowledged that he may have given human beings the incorrect influence in his Facebook submission of except Singaporeans from being considered for a job in his agency.

-Mr. Nuseir Yassin, a 27-year-antique Palestinian-Israeli, has also stated that he might have been clearer to avoid any misunderstanding, stated a spokesman for the Tripartite Alliance for Fair and Progressive Employment Practices (Tafep) the day before today.
+Mr. Nuseir Yassin, a 27-year-antique Palestinian-Israeli, has also stated that he might have been clearer to avoid any misunderstanding, noted a spokesman for the Tripartite Alliance for Fair and Progressive Employment Practices (Tafep) the day before today.

 Mr. Yassin, popularly referred to as Nas, had stated then that he wanted to rent a Vietnamese to enroll in his group in Singapore.
-“I’m looking for the first-class video maker in Vietnam to enroll in me in a complete-time position,” he wrote on the page.
+“I’m looking for the first-class video maker in Vietnam to enroll me in a complete-time position,” he wrote on the page.

 “He has explained that the posting changed into trying to find a candidate to fill a video maker function whose paintings would be absolutely in Vietnam, even though the education would be in Singapore.
 His Singapore agency could now not be employing the man or woman,” the spokesman stated.

-He introduced that the watchdog has determined that Mr. Yassin was placing up job commercials on LinkedIn and the Nas Daily Singapore Facebook page inviting Singaporeans to use for jobs in Singapore.
+He introduced that the watchdog determined that Mr. Yassin was placing job commercials on LinkedIn and the Nas Daily Singapore Facebook page inviting Singaporeans to use for jobs in Singapore.
 The spokesman stated: “He has already recruited several Singaporeans.”